9th8/up-to-date-real-world-haskell/10-parsing-a-binary-data-format.md

 We carefully defined our `Parse` type to accommodate the possibility of failure.
 The `(==>)` combinator checks for a parse failure and stops parsing if it runs into a failure.
-But we haven\'t yet introduced the `bail` function, which we use to report a parse error.
+But we haven't yet introduced the `bail` function, which we use to report a parse error.

 :::: captioned-content